i-witness/heroku-server/README.md

 A shortcut is just a simple app for iPhone (or the Apple Watch) which can be launched from a home screen shortcut or with Siri (i.e. voice control).
 When launched, a shortcut executes a sequence of commands, with or without further action from the user.
 We aim to create and distribute a shortcut offering useful functionality to the public during interaciton with law enforcement:

-- Send an SOS message with the current location, to specific contacts (via SMS, email, Signal, Telegram, ...) or on social media.
+- SOS messaging (via SMS, email, ...);
-- Periodically upload the current location to our publicly accessible server for the duration of the interaction, for public display on the website (along with an anonymous user ID).
+- location streaming to publicly-accessible database, and;
-- Record video and audio of interaction with law enforcement officers, which can be uploaded to cloud or social media.
+- record video while providing tips (via push notification) on best practices for recording police.

 #### Server (website, database & API)